-The introduction of the legislation set out in the Local Government Act 2009 and the Local Government Amendment (Planning and Reporting) Act 2009 placed a number of obligations on Councils in relation to asset management.
+The Local Government Act 2009 and the Local Government Amendment (Planning and Reporting) Act 2009 place a number of obligations on Councils in relation to asset management.

-The legislation requires that the City must account for and plan for all of the existing assets under its ownership, and any new asset solutions proposed in its Community Strategic Plan and Delivery Program.
+This Integrated Planning and Reporting legislation requires that the City must account for and plan for all of the existing assets under its ownership, and any new assets proposed in its Community Strategic Plan and Delivery Program and associated Resourcing Strategy.